 Tilden Park Golf Course • Berkeley, CA • 7/17/18

 Going out here on Monday evening, but not playing, kind of made Tilden Park an immediate thorn in the side.
-Not only is it kind of isolated geographically (making it a pain to pair with other courses on future trips), it looked like a really fun course from what we saw.
+Not only is it kind of isolated geographically (making it a pain to pair with any other courses on future trips), it looked like a really fun course from what we saw.
 In a way, we were determined to still play it on this trip.

 Fortunately, we were able to get out there a little earlier on Tuesday and we teed off at 3:50.
 The twilight rate was a very reasonable $28 with a cart and we just played as a twosome amongst the threesomes and foursomes.
 It was still rather busy out here, but it didn’t seem quite as bad as it looked Monday and there really weren’t any concerns of not finishing.

-There was one slow group backing things up on the front nine and a well-placed three hole loop allowed us to skip ahead at just the right time.
+There was one slow group backing things up on the front nine, and fortunately there was a very well-placed three hole loop allowed us to skip ahead at just the right time.
 We ended up playing holes 1-4 kind of slowly.
 Then, we played holes 8-18.
 We were behind other players the whole way, but it definitely saved us a lot of time by skipping ahead.
 By the time we went back to play holes 5-7, it was pretty wide open and we zipped through those.
 The total pace was four hours and we were out of there with plenty of daylight to spare.